Feature overview

 Plan around your real sky, not an imaginary open horizon.

-Site profiles, horizon limits, panorama tools, and framing previews make AstroGuide much more trustworthy than a generic astronomy browser.
+Site profiles, horizon limits, panorama tools, and Capture Studio composition planning make AstroGuide much more trustworthy than a generic astronomy browser.

 • Observing-site context that reflects where you actually set up